-Competitive applicants to the MHP will have fulfilled the following basic requirements:
+Competitive applicants to the UF Medical Honors Program will have fulfilled the following basic requirements.

-By the end of the second year (preferably spring) of undergraduate work, as a full-time student, at a 4-year regionally accredited science degree granting institution, applicants must have completed the following courses:
+By the end of the second year (by end of spring) of undergraduate work as a full-time student at a 4-year regionally accredited science degree granting institution, applicants must have completed the following courses with no grade less than a “C” and a minimum cumulative overall GPA of 3.90 and cumulative BCPM GPA (including all college level Biology, Chemistry, Physics and Math classes) of 3.90.

-- Biology with lab – 8 semester hours (12 quarter hours)
+- General Biology with lab* – 8 semester hours (12 quarter hours)

 - General Chemistry with lab – 8 semester hours (12 quarter hours)